Chronic Wasting Disease

 Recreational Saltwater Fishing

-Recreational fishermen drive spending in coastal communities, but recreational fisheries are not currently managed for their unique values.
-We need alternatives to traditional federal policies designed to manage commercial fishing.
+Recreational fishermen drive spending in coastal communities, but recreational fisheries haven’t been managed for their unique value to the economy until now.

 Systematic underfunding by Congress has forced the federal agencies in charge of conservation to virtually halt active management, as available funds go to dealing with the crisis of the day, from wildfire to vandalism.